Acceptable Use of Information Technology Resources

 - Common Area - public areas such as hallways, floor lounges, bathrooms, stairwells, main lounges, lobbies, game rooms, courtyards, and grounds; and all University furnishings and equipment present in these spaces.
 Personal and common area charges will apply to all residents.
 Any hall may adopt section charges by a majority vote of the residents of that hall in September of each academic year.
 This decision may be revisited within the first three weeks of the spring semester if brought up for review via a petition signed by at least 25% of the residents of that hall.

-- At check-in, each resident receives a detailed Room Inventory Form (RIF).
-Carefully complete the RIF to avoid billing concerns at check-out.
-The RIF will be reviewed at check-out by the Residential Life staff.
+- At check-in, each resident completes a detailed Room Condition Report (RCR) in MyHousing.
+Carefully complete the RCR to avoid billing concerns at check-out.
+The RCR will be reviewed at check-out by the Residential Life staff.
 Costs for room damages, missing items, and extraordinary cleaning will be billed to residents.
-Complete and return your RIF within 48 hours of check-in to avoid a $50 improper check-in charge and possible room damage charges.
+Complete your RCR within 48 hours of check-in to avoid a $50 improper check-in charge and possible room damage charges.

 - Common area damages which cannot be attributed to specific persons will be apportioned among all hall residents at the time those charges occurred.
 Common area charges will be billed to residents during the semester and/or at the end of the semester as needed.
 Residents can significantly reduce these charges by being vigilant and by reporting cleaning-and damage-related incidents immediately to a staff member.